StefanoDisalvo21/physics_engine/README.md

     of high school and aims to apply physics knowledge without leaving it only concepts.
-    Thus I thought to build a 3D physics engine taht simulates gravity, with the help of raylib
+    Thus I thought to build a 3D physics engine taht simulates gravity, with the help of raylib.
     The project itself isn't anything new but it has been thought to be a way to learn different things (see goals) and apply maths/phisics which are